ashar130/spotify-simple-search/README.md

 # spotify-simple-search

-A simple flask web application that utilizes the spotify API to search for tracks, albums and artists.
+A simple web application with Flask that utilizes the Spotify API to search for tracks, albums and artists.

 <img src='images/track.png'>
 <img src='images/trackresult.png'>